29next/developer-docs/docs/apps/oauth/session-auth.md

 # Session Token Overview

-Session tokens are a method your app can use to authenticate users and requests from 29 Next and your App.
+Session tokens are a method your app can use to authenticate users and requests from Next Commerce and your App.

 ### How Session Tokens Work